Sean Maguire

 He also starred in The Magicians on Syfy, The 100 on The CW, NBC’s Timeless as Ian Fleming, in The 7.39 playing Ryan alongside Olivia Colman, in the Snapchat series Action Royale and in the science fiction podcast series Electric Easy.
-In 2023, he starred in the CBS hit show S.W.A.T., playing Joe.
+In 2023, he appeared on the CBS hit show S.W.A.T., playing Joe.

 Career

 At the age of seven, Maguire played one of the many children in the "Every Sperm is Sacred" musical number in the 1983 film Monty Python's The Meaning of Life.
 In 1991, he played Simon in the BBC children's drama Dodgem.
 In 1993, Maguire joined the cast of the British soap opera EastEnders playing Aidan Brosnan, a young Irish footballer playing for fictional side Walford F.C.
 In 1994, he left the show to take a starring role in the BBC drama series Dangerfield, playing Marty Dangerfield.
 He has also appeared in Holby City and Sunburn.

 Maguire then pursued a career in music, releasing three albums: his self-titled debut album in 1994, Spirit in 1996, and Greatest Hits in 1998.
 Maguire's biggest hit was Good Day, which reached number 12 in May 1996.
 During this time, Maguire appeared on the Childliners record The Gift of Christmas with acts such as the Backstreet Boys, E.Y.C., MN8, Deuce, Ultimate Kaos, Let Loose, East 17, Peter Andre, Michelle Gayle, Dannii Minogue and many more.
 Maguire announced his retirement from the music industry during his final performance at Maesteg Town Hall, part of his Chick N Bay 9T5 4EVA tour.
 Emotional scenes were witnessed in the audience as Sean launched into his final song, "Gone and Long Forgotten".
 Maguire has branched out into films: in the early 1990s, he appeared in Waterland opposite Ethan Hawke and Jeremy Irons.